andresgomezfrr/normalizer/docs/_posts/2017-02-14-flatmapper-functions.md

 ### <a name="arrayFlattenMapper"></a> ArrayFlattenMapper [[Top](#index)]

-This flatMapper allow us do a flatten array using all the other message fields.
+This flatMapper allows us to do a flatten array using all the other message fields.

 ```json
 {